realA10001986/Time-Circuits-Display/README.md

 **SD card**

 The audio files are normally part of the sketch (stored in SPIFFS), but can be substituted by files on a FAT32-formatted SD card.
-The files need to be put in the root directoy of the card, by in mp3 format (128kbps recommended) and named as follows:
+The files need to be put in the root directoy of the card, be in mp3 format (128kbps recommended) and named as follows:
 - "enter.mp3".
 Played when a date was entered and ENTER was pressed
 - "baddate.mp3".
 Played when a bad (too short or too long) date was entered and ENTER was pressed
 - "timetravel.mp3".
 Played when a time travel takes place.